Frequently Asked Questions

 Where are the games played and on what days?

-Most games are played at Norgate Park in North Vancouver or at Brennan Park in Squamish on Sundays except for some holidays.
-In the past couple of years we have been fortunate to have other associations register teams in our league.
-Teams will have one game at each of their home fields throughout the season.
-The Championship games are played on artificial turf at Confederation Park in North Vancouver on a Saturday or a Sunday at the end of the season – towards the end of November.
+Most games are played at Norgate Park in North Vancouver on Sundays except for some holidays.
+The Championship games are played on artificial turf at Confederation Park in North Vancouver on the last Sunday in November.

 Where do players register and where do players pick up their equipment?

 Players register online.
 All players are responsible for their own football shoes/cleats and players in the tackle divisions need commercially available football pants with pads.
 We supply jerseys, mouthguards and use of helmets and shoulder pads.
+We do recommend purchasing your own mouthguard if possible.
 Equipment pick up and fittings will be scheduled several times prior to the start of the season.

 How many players are on each team?

-Flag teams have 12 players optimum and play 9 on the field if possible; tackle teams have 16 to 20 with 11 players on the field if the registration numbers support this.
-Many players get a wide experience playing both ways, offensive and defensive.
+Flag teams have 12 players optimum and play 8 on the field if possible; tackle teams have 16 to 20 with 11 players on the field if the registration numbers support this.
+Players get a wide experience playing both ways, offensive and defensive.